-Once upon a time there was an old cat, called Mrs. Tabitha Twitchit,

-Mrs. Tabitha Twitchit, was an anxious parent.
-She used to lose her kittens continually, and whenever they were lost, they always got into mischief!
+Once upon a time there was an old cat, called Mrs. Tabitha Twitchit, who was an anxious parent.
+She used to lose her kittens continually, and whenever they were lost they were always in mischief!

 On baking day she determined to shut them up in a cupboard.